10 Tips to Combat Substance Use during the Holidays

 A challenge that often appears this time of the year is increased substance use during the holiday season.
 The holidays can be exhausting and stressful which can trigger mental health challenges.
-Those who are recovering or struggling with an active addiction can have a very hard time during the holidays, especially amidst a global pandemic, which could in turn lead to relapse.
+Those who are recovering or struggling with an active addiction may have a very hard time during the holidays for various reasons, which could in turn lead to a return in use.

 “Holidays can be a stressful time for anyone, research shows that increased stress can increase the potential for resumed substance use,” says Stacey Seitz, Director of Clinical Services at Centerstone.